Orbital effects of a monochromatic plane gravitational wave with ultra-low frequency incident on a gravitationally bound two-body system: Abstract

 \section{Abstract}

-We analytically compute the long-term variations of all the standard six Keplerian orbital elements $a,e,I,\Omega,\varpi,\mathcal{M}$ of a test particle orbiting a central body acted upon by an incident monochromatic plane gravitational wave.
+We analytically compute the long-term orbital variations of a test particle orbiting a central body acted upon by an incident monochromatic plane gravitational wave.
 We assume that the characteristic size of the perturbed two-body system is much smaller than the wavelength of the wave.
-Moreover, we also suppose that the wave's frequency $\nu_g$ is much smaller than the particle's orbital one $n$.
-We make neither a priori assumptions about the direction of the wavevector $\bds k$ nor on the orbital geometry of the planet.
-We find that, while the semi-major axis $a$ is left unaffected, the eccentricity $e$, the inclination $I$, the longitude of the ascending node $\Omega$, the longitude of pericenter $\varpi$ and the mean anomaly $\mathcal{M}$ undergo non-vanishing long-term changes of the form $d\Psi/dt=\mathfrak{G}(\mathcal{K}_{ij};e,I,\Omega,\omega),\Psi=e,I,\Omega,\varpi,\mathcal{M}$ where $\mathcal{K}_{ij},\ i,j=1,2,3$ are the coefficients of the tidal matrix \textbf{\textsf{K}}.
-They are not secular trends because of the slow modulation introduced by \textbf{\textsf{K}} and by the orbital elements themselves.
-Our calculation holds, in general, for any gravitationally bound two-body system whose characteristic frequency $n$ is much larger than the frequency $\nu_g$ of the external wave.
+Moreover, we also suppose that the wave's frequency $\nu_g$ is much smaller than the particle's orbital one $\nk$.
+We make neither a priori assumptions about the direction of the wavevector {$\bds{\hat{k}}$} nor on the orbital {configuration} of the {particle}.
+While the semi-major axis $a$ is left unaffected, the eccentricity $e$, the inclination $I$, the longitude of the ascending node $\Om$, the longitude of pericenter $\varpi$ and the mean anomaly $\mathcal{M}$ undergo non-vanishing long-term changes of the form $d\Ps/dt=F(\mathcal{K}_{ij};e,I,\Om,\omega),\Ps=e,I,\Om,\varpi,\mathcal{M}$ where $\mathcal{K}_{ij},\ i,j=1,2,3$ are the coefficients of the tidal matrix \textbf{\textsf{K}}.
+Thus, in addition to the variations of its orientation in space, the shape of the orbit would be {altered} as well.
+Strictly speaking, such effects are not secular trends because of the slow modulation introduced by \textbf{\textsf{K}} and by the orbital elements themselves: they exhibit peculiar long-term temporal patterns which would be potentially of help for their detection in multidecadal analyses of extended data records of planetary observations of various kinds.
+In particular, they could be useful in performing independent tests of the inflation-driven ultra-low gravitational waves whose imprint may have been indirectly detected in the Cosmic Microwave Background by the Earth-based experiment BICEP2.
+Our calculation holds, in general, for any gravitationally bound two-body system whose orbital frequency $\nk$ is much larger than the frequency $\nu_g$ of the external wave, {like, e.g., extrasolar planets and the stars orbiting the Galactic black hole}.
 It is also valid for a generic perturbation of tidal type with constant coefficients over timescales of the order of the orbital period of the perturbed particle.